-The performances were also evaluated for fixed network parameters and varying epidemic prevalences.
-We considered a continuous transition, where the order parameter varies smoothly with the control parameter $\beta(1)$.
-Simulations were performed with $b = 0.4$ and $\theta_0 = 1.0$ fixed, and $\beta(1)$ chosen to produce low and high prevalences, respectively.
-Figure~\ref{fig:CPU_rho} shows this comparison for a hypergraph with power-law distributions of both interactions and hyperedge orders.
-The performance of standard GA$^+$ and HB-OGA drops significantly (approximately 10 times slower) at higher densities of infected agents, whereas NB-OGA is only moderately impacted (about twice slower).
-Indeed, NB-OGA is one order of magnitude slower than HB-OGA at low prevalence, but its performance becomes similar at high prevalence.
-This behavior is due to an excess of phantom processes in NB-OGA at low prevalence, since the attempt infection rate is much larger than the actual one, i.e., $\boldsymbol{\beta}_i \cdot \mathbf{k}_i \gg \boldsymbol{\beta}_i \cdot \mathbf{n}_i$.

-Notice that, for the parameter sets used in Fig.~\ref{fig:CPU_rho} (low $b$ and high $\theta_0$), lower-order activations are favored, whereas for the same order heterogeneity and similar prevalence, shown in Fig.~\ref{fig:CPU_PL}(b), the parameter set (high $b$ and lower $\theta_0$) enhances higher-order interactions.
-These results suggest that HB-OGA outperforms NB-OGA when lower-order interactions dominate the dynamics, while the converse, NB-OGA being more efficient than HB-OGA, holds for dynamics dominated by higher-order interactions.
+The performances were further evaluated for fixed network parameters and varying epidemic prevalences.
+We considered a continuous transition, in which the order parameter varies smoothly with the control parameter $\beta(1)$.
+Simulations were performed with $b = 0.4$ and $\theta_0 = 1.0$ fixed, while $\beta(1)$ was adjusted to produce low and high prevalences, respectively.
+We compare the results for a hypergraph with power-law distributions of both node interactions and hyperedge orders; see Supplementary Fig. 3.
+At high infection densities, the performance of GA$^{+}$ and HB-OGA deteriorates substantially (up to tenfold slower), whereas NB-OGA is only moderately affected (roughly twice slower).
+Indeed, at low prevalence, NB-OGA is about one order of magnitude slower than HB-OGA, but the two achieve comparable performance at high prevalence.
+This crossover arises from the excess of phantom processes in NB-OGA at low prevalence, where the attempt infection rate greatly exceeds the actual rate, i.e., $\boldsymbol{\beta}_i \cdot \mathbf{k}_i \gg \boldsymbol{\beta}_i \cdot \mathbf{n}_i$.
+Note that for the parameter set used (low $b$ and high $\theta_0$), lower-order activations are favored.
+In contrast, for the same order heterogeneity and similar prevalence, as shown in Fig.~\ref{fig:CPU_PL}(b) where NB-OGA outperforms HB-OGA, the parameters with high $b$ and lower $\theta_0$ enhance higher-order interactions.
+These findings indicate that HB-OGA performs best when lower-order interactions dominate the dynamics, while NB-OGA becomes more efficient in regimes driven by strong higher-order effects.